• Skip to primary navigation

 Step-by-Step Instructions

-To make my gluten free cookie cups, you will start by combining your dry ingredients in a small bowl.
-Next, cream the butter with both sugars.
-You know the drill!
-I told you, this is an easy one 🙂
+STEP ONE: To make my cookie cups, you will start by combining the dry ingredients in a small bowl.

-As soon as they come out of the oven, use the back of a spoon or small measuring cup to push down into each cup and create a well in the center.
+STEP SIX: As soon as they come out of the oven, use the back of a spoon or small measuring cup to push down into each cup and create a well in the center.
 Cool completely before removing from the tin and filling up with ganache.

-Speaking of which... the ganache could not be easier.
+The ganache could not be easier.
 Heat up the heavy cream (I do mine in the microwave) and pour over your chocolate chips.
-Let it sit for a few minutes before giving it a good stir until smooth.
-Pour the ganache into the chocolate chip cookie cups, then let them set (I tend to pop them into the refrigerator for around 20 minutes).
+Let this sit for a few minutes before giving it a good stir until smooth.

 Close-up of a cookie cup filled with chocolate ganache.